Do cats like it when you sing?

 Many feline owners get mixed reactions when they sing to their cats.

-Some cats purr to show that they are contented or enjoying the sound, while others meow or even mind their own business.
+Some cats purr to show that they are contented or enjoying it, while others meow or even mind their own business.

 But if it doesn’t, there are several things that you can learn to make the cat like your music or at least pay attention when you sing.